 The definition agreed upon by the Massachusetts Special Commission on Unaccompanied Homeless Youth in 2013 was that “Unaccompanied Homeless Youth” shall mean: a person 24 years of age or younger who is not in the physical custody of a parent or legal guardian, and who lacks a fixed, regular, and adequate nighttime residence.
 “Fixed” refers to a residence that is stationary, permanent, and not subject to change.
 “Regular” means a dwelling at which a person resides on a regular basis (i.e., nightly).
 “Adequate” means that the dwelling provides safe shelter, meeting both physical and psychological needs of the youth.

-The MA State Plan to End Youth Homelessness includes a vision to “build a system in which every community in the Commonwealth has coordinated, developmentally appropriate, and trauma-informed resources that are effective, regionally accessible, and reliably funded.”
-It also establishes that the first step towards achieving this vision is for both the State and each Region to understand the demographics of youth and young adults (YYAs) experiencing homelessness and the resources designed to serve them.
+The MA State Plan to End Youth Homelessness (2018) outlined a vision for "a system where every community in the Commonwealth has coordinated, developmentally appropriate, trauma-informed resources that are effective, regionally accessible, and reliably funded."
+A key step toward realizing this vision is for the state and each funded Homeless Youth Service Region to understand the demographics of homeless youth and young adults, along with the resources designed to serve them.
+Statewide and regional profiles were developed and published in the 2019 report, Furthering the Work of the MA State Plan to End Youth Homelessness: A state-level analysis of Community Needs Assessments.